-The popularity of programmes showing the daily workings of high court enforcement officers have highlighted the sheer amount of personal debt in the UK today.
+The popularity of programmes showing the daily workings of high court enforcement officers has highlighted the sheer amount of personal debt in the UK today.
 According to figures released by the Money Charity, it is estimated that the average debt per adult (including mortgage payments) is £30,277, more than 114% of the average wage.
 Credit card borrowing is at an all-time high, despite the years of austerity measures after the 2008 crash, with consumer credit borrowing at around £3,909 per UK adult.
 Nearly 250 people every day are declared insolvent or bankrupt.

 When businesses or individuals are faced with mounting personal debt, it can be tempting to start ‘robbing Peter to pay Paul’.
 But if you owe money to a creditor, eventually you will have to pay that money back.